DBCobra/CobraBench/README.md

     ```

 See [Cobra bench configuration](#config) for how to update `config.yaml` and specify workload parameters.
-The history is stored under `/tmp/cobra/log/`, and you can calculate the total history size by `du -ch /tmp/cobra/log/*.log`.
+The history is stored under `/tmp/cobra/log/`, and one can sum file sizes of `/tmp/cobra/log/*.log` to calculate the total history size.

+The above two experiments reproduce Figure 11 in Section 6.3.

 <a name='config' /> Cobra bench configuration
 ---